29 Colorful Eclectic Bedroom Ideas to Make Your Space Feel Lively and Inviting

 🏠 Steal This Look

-• Furniture: white platform bed with clean lines, natural wood nightstands with woven rattan drawers
+• Furniture: upholstered platform bed with clean white headboard

 24. Bold Monochrome with Color